 Some batteries use carbon nanotubes — hollow tubes made of rolled-up graphene sheets.
 They offer high conductivity; however, the production process also creates substantial pollution, and the materials are cumbersome to implement in battery manufacturing processes.
 This ultimately makes the material an expensive additive in the battery.

 There is a much cleaner way to make a conductive additive.
 It involves using acetylene gas, which is virtually free of impurities.
-Acetylene gas is an industrial byproduct from the process for making ethylene, which is used in polyester fibers, films, plastics and other everyday materials.
+Acetylene gas is an industrial byproduct from the process of making ethylene, which is used in polyester fibers, films, plastics and other everyday materials.

 Plants that make acetylene-based conductive additives for batteries are usually located near ethylene facilities, which supply the acetylene via a pipeline.